Syunik Province: Geography

-Syunik is located between the Nakhchivan Autonomous Republic of Azerbaijan from the west, and districts of Lachin (except Lachin corridor under surveillance of Russian peacekeepers according to Russian-brokered armistice), Qubadli and Zangilan of Azerbaijan from the east.
-It was bordered from east Kashatagh Province of Nagorno-Karabakh Republic between 1992 and 2020.
-The Vayots Dzor Province of Armenia forms its northern borders, while Aras River at the south separates Syunik from Iran.
-Syunik covers an area of 4,506 km² (1740 sq. mi.)
+Syunik is located between the Nakhchivan Autonomous Republic of Azerbaijan from the west, and districts of Lachin, Qubadli and Zangilan of Azerbaijan from the east.
+It was bordered on the east by Kashatagh Province of the Nagorno-Karabakh Republic between 1992 and 2020.
+The Vayots Dzor Province of Armenia forms its northern border, while Aras River at the south separates Syunik from Iran.
+Syunik covers an area of 4,506 km2 (1740 sq. mi.)
 (15% of total area of Armenia), making it the second-largest province in Armenia after Gegharkunik in terms of the total area.

 Historically, the current territory of the province occupies most of the historic Syunik province of Ancient Armenia.

 Syunik is a mountainous region, mainly covered with thick green forests.
 The Zangezur Mountains occupy most of the territory of Syunik.
 Mount Kaputjugh with a height of 3905 meters (12,812') and Mount Gazanasar with a height of 3829 meters (12,562') are the highest peaks of the province.

 Many of the forests in Syunik are protected by the government, including the Arevik National Park, the Shikahogh State Reserve, the Boghakar Sanctuary, the Goris Sanctuary, the Plane Grove Sanctuary, the Sev Lake Sanctuary, and the Zangezur Sanctuary.

 Major water basins include the rivers of Vorotan, Voghji, Sisian, Meghri and Vachagan.
 Summer temperature can reach up to 40 °C (104 °F), although the average temperature is around 22 °C (72 °F), while in winter it may reach down to -12.5 °C (9.5 °F).
 Its border with Nakhchivan to the west is defined by the Zangezur Mountains.

 The Meghri mountain ridge at the extreme south of Armenia used to be home to the endangered Caucasian leopard.
 However, only one was detected by camera trap between August 2006 and April 2007, and no signs of other leopards were found during track surveys conducted over an area of 296.9 km2.
 The local prey base could support 4–10 individuals, but poaching and disturbance caused by livestock breeding, gathering of edible plants and mushrooms, deforestation and human-induced wildfires are so high that they exceed the tolerance of the leopards.
 During surveys in 2013–2014, camera traps recorded leopards in 24 locations in southern Armenia, of which 14 are located in the Zangezur Mountains.